 Let’s face it - blocked drains can be a nightmare!
 They are not only inconvenient but may stop you from living your day-to-day life.

 Remember, the key is to watch what you wash down the sink or plughole.
-Hard and solid wastes can be hazardous and hence need to be removed before washing utensils.
+Rugged and solid wastes can be hazardous and need to be removed before washing utensils.
 Also, proper drain covers can help keep the bathroom plugholes protected.

 To help you out, we have created this guide that can be of assistance in preventing drain blockage.
-We will begin with the tips to prevent blockage and then move on to the ways in which blocked systems can be cleaned.
+We will begin with the tips to avoid blockage and then move on to how blocked systems can be cleaned.

 Steps To Take For Preventing Blocked Drains

 Here we will discuss how you can keep your plugholes in tip-top condition.